 Using Polyurethane Foam for Infrastructure and Industrial Applications

-Most polyurethane foam concrete lifting jobs are residential or commercial.
-However, the foam has applications that stretch more into the infrastructure and industrial areas as well.
+Most polyurethane foam concrete lifting jobs are residential or commercial, but polyurethane foam for infrastructure also has significant applications in industrial and infrastructure projects.

-Some involve larger-scale applications of concrete lifting or void-filling.
+Some involve large-scale applications of concrete lifting or void filling.
 In other cases, they involve specialty polyurethane foam applications.

-There are multiple ways in which you can use PolyPier polyurethane foam for road or highway projects.
+You can use PolyPier polyurethane foam for road or highway projects in multiple ways.

-The first group mimics how you would use polyurethane foam on other concrete slabs like sidewalks but simply on a larger scale.
+The first group mimics how polyurethane foam is used on other concrete slabs, such as sidewalks, but simply on a larger scale.

-If a portion of a road is sinking or if there is a known underground void that could cause problems for the road, polyurethane foam can be injected to level the roadway and fill the subsurface voids.
+If a portion of a road is sinking or if there is a known underground void that could cause problems, polyurethane foam can be injected to level the roadway and fill the subsurface voids.

-The second application is using polyurethane foam as an undersealing agent.
+The second application is the use of polyurethane foam as an undersealing agent.
 In this case, the foam acts as a barrier, preventing water absorbed into the more permeable pavement surface from reaching the base layer, where it could cause damage.

 PolyPier offers several different foams suitable for roadway applications.
 Read more about them here.